marina601/discover-malta/TESTING.md

 4. As a first-time user, I want to understand the benefits of booking my holiday itinerary using this platform.

     - On the *Home Page* the user is presented with a paragraph detailing why they should use this platform to plan their itinerary.
-    - The benefits are presented in the visualy intising way, using different colour circles which display on scroll, drawing the user attention
+    - The benefits are presented in a visually enticing way, using different colour circles which display on scroll, drawing the user attention
-    - The circles use icons and text to give user a full experience.
+    - The circles use icons and text to give the user a full experience.

 5. As a first-time user, I want to add the trips which I like to my favourites.